YashhXD/Terminal-Git-Chat/README.md

 - Pulls new messages every 10 seconds
 - Pushes your messages immediately when you send them
 ## Chat File Format
-Messages are stored in `chat.txt` with this format:
+Messages are saved in `chat.txt` with this format:
 ```
-[2024-01-15 14:30:25] Alice: Hello everyone!
+[2024-01-15 14:30:25] Yash: Hola amigo!
-[2024-01-15 14:30:45] Bob: Hey Alice, welcome!
+[2024-01-15 14:30:45] Krishna: Hey Yash, wassup!
 ```
 ## Troubleshooting
 ### Push/Pull Errors
-- Make sure you have write access to the repository
+- Make sure you have commit permission of the repository.
-- Ensure your Git credentials are configured
+- Ensure you are logged in with your Git credentials
 - Check your internet connection
-### Merge Conflicts
+### Merge Conflict
-If you get merge conflicts, the app will try to auto-resolve them.
-If it can't, you may need to manually resolve the conflict in `chat.txt`.
+In case of merge conflict, the app will firstly try to automatically resolve them.
+If it can't, you may need to run `/refresh`.
 ## Contributing
-Feel free to fork and improve this chat app!
+Feel free to fork and help me improve this chat app to eradicate the dependency on big tech companies for just chatting !
-## License
-MIT